 The Patchwork Landscape

-Hernandez walked me through the chaos.
-In Illinois, she has to notify every candidate when AI analyzes their video interview—which sounds simple until you realize the notification has to be meaningful, not buried in terms of service, and they're still fighting with legal about what "meaningful" means.
-In Maryland, her company can't use any AI system that reads facial expressions without explicit consent, so they disabled those features entirely rather than risk it.
-New York City requires annual bias audits by independent third parties—$80,000 a year, minimum, and the audit reports become public record.
+Illinois requires employers to notify every candidate when AI analyzes their video interview—meaningful notification, not buried in terms of service.
+Legal teams continue debating what "meaningful" means.
+Maryland prohibits AI systems that read facial expressions without explicit consent; many vendors have disabled those features entirely rather than risk liability.
+New York City requires annual bias audits by independent third parties—$80,000 minimum, with audit reports becoming public record.

 If the U.S. landscape is a patchwork, Europe is a fortress.
 The EU AI Act, which began phasing in February 2025, classifies AI hiring tools as "high-risk"—the same category as medical devices and aviation systems.
 Companies using these tools must conduct fundamental rights impact assessments.
 They must implement risk management systems.
 They must ensure data governance and quality.
 They must provide technical documentation and transparency.
 They must enable human oversight.
 They must meet accuracy, robustness, and cybersecurity standards.
 The full compliance deadline is August 2026, and companies that miss it face penalties up to 7% of global annual revenue.

-But here's the detail that made Hernandez stop and stare when she first read it: the EU Act explicitly bans using AI for emotion recognition in candidate interviews.
+The detail that catches compliance officers' attention: the EU Act explicitly bans using AI for emotion recognition in candidate interviews.
 No analyzing facial expressions.
 No reading voice tone for stress or deception.
 No algorithmic assessment of enthusiasm or cultural fit based on how someone looks or sounds.
 Practices that are common—even routine—in American AI recruiting are criminal offenses in Europe.

-"Our European clients can't use half the features our American clients use," she said.
-"We're essentially running two completely different products.
-And the European product is spreading.
+As a result, European deployments often use fundamentally different product configurations than American ones.
+Vendors report running what amounts to two completely different products.
+The industry consensus, documented in multiple analyst reports: the European regulatory framework is spreading.
 California is watching.
 New York is watching.
-In five years, I think the EU version will be the global standard."
+Within five years, the EU version may become the global standard.

 The Human Oversight Imperative